ihwang/taskmaster/README.md

 # Welcome to taskmaster 👋
-> Taskmaster is a process management python script that is structured as a server daemon and client control shell.
-Made on the purpose of self-learning on python.
+> Taskmaster is a process-management python script that is separated to server(daemon) and client control shell.
+This project led me to write codes for this application concurrently with learning python as a new language.

 #### Dependancy
 - Python 3.8.0

 #### Install
-- No installation required
+- No installation or external library required

 ## Overview
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/47879168/91639615-de899d80-ea52-11ea-97fd-7a7f383206af.gif)